jrroosevelt/VS2PCG/game_modes.md

 If it wounds the defending main character, KO that main character.
 If it fails to wound the defending main character, KO the **Infiltrator**, the first time each of those characters attacks Player B's main character this game, Player A must announce that it (and all copies of it owned by the relevant player) has that power.
 This announcement happens before any effects (such as **Bodyguard**) trigger from starting the attack.

 ### Galactic Game
 To build a **Patchwork Planet**, take nine locations - one of each of the six Basic types, one "wild" Special Location for each main character, and one random Special Location that doesn't produce power symbols (like Wakanda).
-(If a main character doesn't have a "wile" they choose a specific
+(If a main character doesn't have a "wile" they choose a specific Basic Location.)

+Shuffle the nine locations and deal them out into a face-up 3x3 grid to the side of the game.
+Each player puts a marker (try Wound and XP counters) on their "wild" location.

+characters on your side can use the locations where you have a marker as if they were in your resource row.
+When a location is used this way, turn it face down.
+(Turn it face up at the start of the next Part.)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQ1MzUwMjM4LDU4Mjk1NjMxMV19
+eyJoaXN0b3J5IjpbODMzNzk1OTcwLDU4Mjk1NjMxMV19
 -->